Curriculum

 We provide French lessons within curriculum time for Key Stage 2.

-We place great emphasis on Numeracy and English as these underpin many of the other aspects of the taught curriculum.
+We place great emphasis on Maths and English as these underpin many of the other aspects of the taught curriculum.
 To enable children to see the relevance of these frameworks, and engage them fully in the learning process, opportunities are regularly sought to apply many of the skills to real life situations.

 This programme is regularly reviewed to ensure compatibility with new directives or to make necessary improvements to the existing programme of work.
 There is now a great deal of emphasis in the use of ICT and, in particular, computer skills to enhance the learning in all the subjects of the curriculum.
 We are continually looking to use a variety of computer programs and equipment to supplement the diverse nature of the curriculum.
 Through the ICT subject we aim to teach a progressive set of skills that enable all the children to become competent and confident users of ICT.